 Colorado has become the third state in the country to have a confirmed case of vesicular stomatitis (VSV).
+Follow the Colorado State Department of Agriculture for updates.
+We will also be updating this page regularly.

 On July 3rd, the National Veterinary Services Laboratory reported positive test results on samples submitted from two horses in Weld County.
-The two horses reside on separate locations in Weld County and have been placed under quarantine.
-The initial Colorado disease investigation was completed by a field veterinarian from the State Veterinarian’s Office at the Colorado Department of Agriculture.

 What Veterinarians Need to Know